Technology of the New York City Subway: Cellular phone and wireless data

 In June 2016, the MTA began installing Wi-Fi in subway cars as well.
 Wireless service was installed on four R160 subway cars assigned to the Jamaica Yard, then tested along the all-underground E route; in-car Wi-Fi was expanded to 20 R160s on the E route by September.
 However, this pilot program was not advertised to passengers.
 In addition, the wireless service was not working all the time; one passenger described the signal on board the trains as spotty, and only really available on the platforms.
 At the time, the MTA was not planning to retrofit subway tunnels with wireless service.
 Still, this in-car Wi-Fi pilot program is part of the wider program to install Wi-Fi in underground stations and onboard newer MTA buses.
 Future subway cars, like the R211, will also include Wi-Fi upon their delivery.

 In 2017, the MTA partnered with NYC Public Libraries, New York State, and Transit Wireless, to create Subway Library, a system that allows users to choose from a selection of e-books to read for free when connected to TransitWireless Wi-Fi.

 Despite the rollout of Wi-Fi at almost all underground stations, wireless and cellular data are generally not available in the tunnels between the stations.
 In early 2018, the MTA started testing out Wi-Fi in the 42nd Street Shuttle tunnels.
 During the 14th Street Tunnel shutdown in 2019–2020, the MTA added cellular service to the portion of the 14th Street Tunnel that travels under the East River.
 In July 2022, MTA officials announced plans to add cellular service to 418 mi of tunnels across the network.
 In addition, internet service would be added to the 191 subway stations above ground level and the 21 stations in the Staten Island Railway network.
 The same month, the MTA awarded a $600 million contract to Transit Wireless for the installation of cellular and Wi-Fi equipment at these stations and in subway tunnels.
 In September 2024, the 42nd Street Shuttle tunnels became the first in the system to be fully equipped with 5G cell service.
 The next year, Boldyn Networks installed 5G equipment in the Joralemon Street Tunnel and in tunnels used by the G train (specifically on the IND Crosstown Line and IND Culver Line).
+Cellular service was extended to the southern part of the IRT Lexington Avenue Line and the remainder of the Crosstown Line in March 2026.